coder/hat/README.md

 hat and asshat maintains a very small base of helpers.
 We think of the provided helpers as primitives for organization and application-specific helpers.

+### Always Fatal

+While some assertions don't invalidate the test, and would otherwise be `t.Error`s, we don't really mind when if they fail the test immediately.

+To avoid the API complexity of selecting between `Error`s and `Fatal`s, we fatal all the time.

 ### testing.TB instead of *hat.T

 When porting your code over to hat, it's better to accept a `testing.TB` than a `*hat.T` or a `*testing.T`.